oslabs-beta/QueryMock/README.md

 <br>
 <br>
 <h2><b>Meet The Team</b></h2>
-Query Mock is currently a team of four software engineers, excited about the possibilities of Apollo GraphQL.
+QueryMock is currently a team of four software engineers, excited about the possibilities of Apollo GraphQL.
 Here is our team:
 <br>
 <br>
 Jacob Jurado: